lwthiker/curl-impersonate/README.md

 * Modifying the way curl configures various TLS extensions and SSL options.
 * Running curl with some non-default flags, specifically `--http2`, `--ciphers`, and some `-H` headers.

-The resulting curl looks, from a network perspective, identical to various browser verisons.
+The resulting curl looks, from a network perspective, identical to various browser versions.
 Compare: (left is `curl-impersonate`, right is Firefox):

 ![curl-ff-after](https://user-images.githubusercontent.com/99899249/154556768-81bb9dbe-5c3d-4a1c-a0ab-f10a3cd69d9a.png)

 Read the full description in the [blog post](https://lwthiker.com/reversing/2022/02/17/curl-impersonate-firefox.html).

 ## Installation
-This repository maintains two separate build system, one for the Chrome version and one for the Firefox version.
+This repository maintains two separate build systems, one for the Chrome version and one for the Firefox version.

 ### Chrome version
 `chrome/Dockerfile` is a Dockerfile that will build curl with all the necessary modifications for impersonating Chrome.
 Build it like the following: